sourgummyes/u1_lab_weather-api/README.md

 Once you have your data logged, add in some style through a CSS file.
 It looks like our Weather has an icon as well, can we have that image rendered on screen?

+## Requirements

+A weather app that searches from the weather API and is both Mobile and Desktop Responsive Styled